 Who we are is defined by our decades-long journey that began in 1983.
 Everything we’ve developed, learned, and experienced has defined us.
 We are the services, experiences, and stories shared across industries and around the world.
 We think deeply about every interaction and experience with our clients, customers, and partners.
 Our values (trust, inclusivity, innovation, to name a few…) come to life not just in what we say and do, but also in how we share them through our uniquely creative and visual perspective.

 After 38 years of partnering with the largest companies in the world, we know that business complexity is the enemy of success.
 So, we developed our GO! campaign about cutting through that complexity with the power of Pega – and doing things you never thought possible.

 GO! isn’t a command.
 It’s a rallying cry.
 A sense of possibility, bringing us together to seize this moment.
 According to Carlos Perez, Pega’s Creative Director, it’s exactly why your business needs to GO!

 “The GO!
 Campaign is about moving forward, going after possibility, and seizing the moment.
 It comes at a time when organizations around the world are just ready to move on.
 We want our clients to focus on what matters most to them: building, creating, innovating, and imagining, while we handle the nitty-gritty complicated stuff that gets in their way.”

 This is an exciting time for Pega.
 We have been in the tech space for more than three decades, and we have stayed relevant through the years by continuing to reinvent ourselves.
 Our GO! campaign marks the beginning of a new chapter for our brand.
-We are passionate about what we do, and we want our passion to be palpable – to get folks excited about crushing the complexity that gets in their way.
+We are passionate about what we do, and we want our passion to be palpable – to get folks excited about building agility into their organizations.